+Transfer Protocol Secure (HTTPS).
 Tokens contain information regarding the privileges the user should have on the application and include an expiration.

 - Open ID Connect (OIDC): An open authentication standard built on top of OAuth 2.0 that can authenticate a user and check their authorization using OAuth 2.0, thereby checking both user identity and permissions before allowing access to a resource.
-OIDC uses a RESTful HTTP API and JSON format. - Kerberos: An open standard that integrates with Active Directory to authenticate users and give them ticket-granting tickets (TGTs) to access other SSO applications.
+OIDC uses a representational state transfer (REST) HTTP application programming interface (API) and JavaScript Object Notation (JSON) format. - Kerberos: An open standard that integrates with Active Directory to authenticate users and give them ticket-granting tickets (TGTs) to access other SSO applications.
 During the initial authentication process, a user is verified using credentials and then given a TGT for subsequent access.
 This ticket can be shared with other applications via the operating system, allowing the user to skip the credential verification part of the logon process. - Smart Card/PKI: Smart cards store private keys or X.509 certificates on a physical device used to authenticate users.
-Smart card authentication often uses Mutual Transport Layer Security (TLS) to provide mutual authentication of server and client certificates.
-Smart card PINs can be cached to authenticate to a device offline once confirmed by an identity provider and then later used to authenticate multiple applications.
+Smart card authentication often uses mutual Transport Layer Security (mTLS) to provide mutual authentication of server and client certificates.
+Smart card PINs can be cached to authenticate to a device offline once confirmed by an identity provider and later used to authenticate multiple applications.

-SAML and OIDC are the most-used protocols in enterprise today.
+SAML and OIDC are the most frequently used protocols in enterprise today.